Duran914/test-framework/README.md

 ```Python
 click({"Add to Cart Button":"#addBtn"})
 ```
-* Accepts a dictionary (Object) of a element name as a key and a selector as its value.
+* Accepts a dictionary (object) of a element name as a key and a selector as its value.
 Mulitple objects can be passed if clicking thorugh numerous elements.

 #